 The Down’s Syndrome Association has an Inclusion Worker who can advise you; email firstname.lastname@example.org or call 0333 1212 300.

-IPSEA have a range of exclusion support sheets tailored to different situations.
+IPSEA have lots of useful advice on challenging an exclusion.
 You can book a 30-minute telephone advice session with one of their trained volunteers on their website.

 The School Exclusion Project provides free advice and free representation to challenge permanent exclusion.